The Ultimate Gluten-free, Dairy-free Mashed Potatoes and Gravy

 To top it off, we'll make a rich gravy using bone broth and a simple roux made with one of my favorite grain-free flours.
 It's so easy you can make it on a weeknight.
 Since my 10-yo mashed potato connoisseur requires gravy, I often do.

 There are no pan drippings required for this gravy recipe but they do work beautifully here if you happen to have some available.
 This is the same mashed potatoes and gravy I serve with our Thanksgiving turkey and no one has ever noticed a difference from the traditional stuff.

 Believe me.
-I've endured quite a few failed or lackluster experiments with GF/DF mashers and gravy, so I'm excited to share my bullet-proof method with you in this episode of Thyroid-healthy Bites.
+I've endured quite a few failed or lackluster experiments with GF/DF mashers and gravy, so I'm excited to share my bullet-proof method with you in this blog post and episode of Thyroid-healthy Bites.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to purchase a product using one of these links, it will support my work at no additional cost to you.

 - Subscribe on Google Podcasts

 - Listen on the podcast page

 Potatoes are a gluten-free food, and most mashed potato recipes are also gluten-free, but it never hurts to ask the cook to make sure nothing containing gluten was added to the mashed potatoes.

 Gravy, on the other hand, is typically not gluten-free.
 Since gravy is traditionally served with mashed potatoes, those of us who are gluten-free have had to avoid gravy.
 But who doesn't love gravy?!
 This recipe includes a delicious and easy gravy recipe that is also gluten-free.